Tuning FotoWeb and Index Manager for performance

 ---|---|

-CPU | Calculations, especially rendition and transcoding tasks |
+CPU | Calculations, especially rendition and transcoding tasks. |

 Memory |

 Image and video subsampling (large files, large calculations).
-Caching of immediate objects Keeping database indexes readily available |
+Caching of immediate objects.
+Keeping database indexes readily available. |

 IO |

-Network bandwidth - Speed of delivery to clients and number of concurrent users Disk bandwidth - time to load and serve data (renditions, metadata etc) and speed of database |
+Network bandwidth - Speed of delivery to clients and the number of concurrent users.
+Disk bandwidth - time to load and serve data (renditions, metadata, and so on) and speed of the database. |

 Reducing latency